yetanotherco/yet-another-bridge/README.md

 allowing it to be the one who bridges the tokens for the user.

-It reads every new order's information, analyzes if it capable of completing such order, and, if so, it makes the transfer to YABTransfer using the funds available on its L1 address.
-After this transfer is complete, MM-bot will execute the appropriate withdrawal so that it can regain its tokens on L2.
+It reads every new order's information, analyzes if it capable of completing such order, and, if so, it makes the transfer to Payment Registry using the funds available on its L1 address.
+After this transfer is complete, MM-bot will execute the appropriate payment claim so that it can receive back its tokens on L2.

-MM-bot has a L1 address to transfer funds to user through YABTransfer (as stated above), and a L2 address to receive the L2 tokens after successfully completing the bridge.
+MM-bot has a L1 address to transfer funds to user through Payment Registry (as stated above), and a L2 address to receive the L2 tokens after successfully completing the bridge.